 A company’s supply chain is a highly important resource – collaboration between companies at every step in the chain can open up powerful opportunities to minimize the overall environmental impact and maximize the overall positive social impact.
-At Henkel, our global supply chain includes business partners from more than 120 countries.
+At Henkel, our global supply chain includes business partners from 119 countries.
 Together, we want to drive progress toward 100 percent responsible sourcing.

 Enabling purposeful growth through responsible sourcing

 With our leading approach to responsible sourcing, we aim to enable purposeful growth by driving sustainability throughout our supply chain – for the benefit of people and the planet.
 For this reason, we maintain intensive dialog and collaboration with our suppliers to promote sustainable practices and respect for human rights.
 Our mission is to go beyond compliance, to drive impact and change across our entire value chain, and to create sustainable value for our customers.

 Our 100% Responsible Sourcing Strategy emphasizes our aim to make 100 percent responsible sourcing decisions globally, across all regions, business units, and material groups.
 The strategic framework is built on our robust risk management as well as compliance approach.
 It reflects the key aspects of Henkel’s Purposeful Growth strategy while putting the three sustainability focal areas of climate-positive, circular economy and social progress at the heart of our responsible sourcing agenda.
 Our contributions to these focal areas are facilitated by the four key strategic enablers of collaboration, transformation, innovation and empowerment that will guide our progress toward 100 percent responsible sourcing.